datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter2.md

 Now that you have created new average star reviews for our the authentic Indian users, let's see if you can detect the effects of the modifications.

-To do so you will make use of some the `hist` plot and a `qplot` from the `ggplot2` package.
+To do so you will make use of some the `hist` plot and a `geom_bar()` from the `ggplot2` package.
 These graphs will help us visualize the effect of your modification.
 Take note of the magnitudes of the changes and if there were any patterns in the distribution of the difference in star ratings.

 *** =instructions
 - Create a histogram of the `avg_stars` using the `hist()` function
 - Create a histogram of the `new_stars` using the `hist()` function
 - Plot the distribution of changes to ratings using the `hist()` function
-- Plot the changes to per restaurant using `qplot()`.
-Using the `reorder()` function will make the data more astetically pleaseing.
-Reorder the `business_name`variable by the `dif` variable.
+- Plot the changes to per restaurant using `ggplot()` and `geom_bar()`.

 *** =hint
 - Remember to remove the `#` from the code to run!
+Don't change the `ggplot()` sample code.

 *** =pre_exercise_code
 ```{r,eval=FALSE}